G$^{2}$SF-MIAD: Geometry-Guided Score Fusion for Multimodal Industrial Anomaly Detection: Methodology

 \item \textit{Distal separation}: For sufficiently large Euclidean distances, $l(\cdot)$ should maintain correspondingly significant values.
 We mandate $l_{i,j}$ in distant local spaces indexed by $k+1\leq j\leq 2k$ lower-bounded by $l_{i,0}$.
-This constraint prevents metric collapse in high-dimensional spaces to avoid incredible values. \end{itemize}
+This constraint prevents metric collapse in high-dimensional spaces to avoid incredible values. \end{itemize} Accordingly, we formulate the consistency loss $\mathcal{L}_{cns}$ as: {